 - Great for off roading and camping.

-- The fact that you don’t need to invest in extra items like batteries or solar panels keeps costs low.
+- The fact that you don’t need to invest in extra items like batteries or solar panels or power source keeps costs low.
 All you need are gas cylinders or a gas bottle for gas water heaters.

 - Heats water very rapidly so you don’t have to wait long.

 - Can cause issues with condensation which is not ideal when caravanning.

 - Will require a steady flow of water as it passes through a water tank to keep operating.

 - Will need servicing by a certified gas engineer.

 If you’re looking for instant caravan hot water systems, then electric is a good option.
 The water heats as it passes through the tap and so as long as you are plugged in, your caravan hot water heaters will operate just like it does at home.
 This means that you will always have warm water at perfect water temperatures for washing hands, washing the dishes, or showering water as it passes through a water tank.

 Remember though that if you’re not plugged in at a caravan park, you will need to rely on solar panels and charged batteries, as well as water tanks.
 However, if you’re looking for suburban caravan hot water systems, you’re likely to be static and plugged in 24/7 in your motorhome, or you’re “new age” in your thinking and want an eco caravan with solar panels, this could be ideal.
 Recovery rate of your caravan hot water units is also fast.